 The bulb is tightly screwed to the fixture:

-If you didn’t know, having your light bulbs tightly screwed to the fixture can potentially result in the bulbs burning out regularly.
-Of course, it is good to create good contact between the fixture and the bulb.
-However, an excessive fixture-to-bulb force of contact can result in problems.
-To be more precise, when you have your light bulb tightly screwed, the metal tab inside the socket will be forced to bend back implying that it won’t create a proper connection with the bulb.
+Having your light bulbs tightly screwed to the fixture can potentially result in the bulbs burning out more regularly.
+Of course, it is good to create good contact between the fixture and the bulb; however, an excessive fixture-to-bulb force of contact can result in problems.
+To be more precise, when you have your light bulb tightly screwed, the metal tab inside the socket will be forced to bend back resulting in an incorrect connection with the bulb.
 This will eventually result in some sort of electrical arc which can reduce the bulb’s lifespan.
 You’ll have to contact a qualified electrical expert to examine your lighting fixture to determine if they are properly fitted.

 Poor electrical home wiring:

-Poor electrical wiring is a highly complex issue that is not only difficult to diagnose but equally pretty difficult to correct or repair.
-You would want to ensure you have a qualified and highly experienced electrician at your disposal to help you tackle this whole problem.
-Loose wiring in your light fixture can potentially cause the voltage going to the bulb to fluctuate, a phenomenon that makes a light bulb to wear out pretty fast.
+Poor electrical wiring is a highly complex issue that is not only difficult to diagnose but equally difficult to correct or repair.
+You would want to ensure you have a qualified and highly experienced electrician at your disposal to help you tackle the whole problem.
+Loose wiring in your light fixture can potentially cause the voltage going to the bulb to fluctuate; a phenomenon that makes a light bulb wear out pretty fast.

 The problem of overheating:

 Generally, excessive buildup of heat is a potential danger to the longevity of your lighting fixtures.
-The issue of overheating is usually common with recessed ceiling lights and this is because there is usually no room for the heat to escape into except the ceiling.
-This implies that if there are any blockages caused by insulation, your bulbs will eventually overheat and burn out.
+The issue of overheating is usually common with recessed ceiling lights, and this is because there is usually no room for the heat to escape – except into the ceiling.
+This means that if there are any blockages caused by insulation, your bulbs will eventually overheat and burn out.
 You will need to contact your local electrician to help solve this type of problem.